Aprilwairimu/floating-card/README.md

 ### PROJECT DESCRIPTION
-This is a personal gallery application that allows you to display your photos for others to see.
-This application is accessible to users on both desktop and mobile formats.
+This is a card design using Html and Css with hover effects.

 ### :pushpin:PROJECT SETUP INSTRUCTIONS